• Skip to primary navigation

 • In a small saucepan, melt together the butter and the white chocolate.

-• Meanwhile in a medium bowl, stir together the graham cracker crumbs, coconut, and almonds.
-Stir in the melted butter and white chocolate and mix to combine, then stir in the egg.
+• Meanwhile in a medium bowl or in the bowl of the food processor, combine the graham cracker crumbs, coconut, and almonds.
+Stir in the melted butter and white chocolate and mix to combine, then stir in the egg and vanilla.

 • Press the crumb mixture into the prepared pan and use a flat-bottomed glass to flatten the crust into an even layer.

-• Bake the crust for 10 to 15 minutes.
+• Bake the crust until it looks dry and no longer glosser (about 15 minutes).
 Place the pan on a wire rack to let the crust cool completely.

 For the filling

-• When the crust is cooled, make the cocoa filling by beating the butter, cocoa powder, icing sugar, cream, custard powder (if using) and vanilla together, first on low, then on medium-high til it’s smooth.
+• When the crust is cooled, make the dark chocolate custard filling by creaming the butter first before sifting in the cocoa powder, icing sugar, and custard powder cream.
+Add the cream and vanilla also.

-• Spread the cocoa filling over the cooled graham cracker crust.
-Cover the pan with foil and refrigerate it to set it, at least 1 hour.
+• Spread the dark chocolate filling over the cold graham cracker crust.
+Place it in the refrigerator to set for at least 1 hour or in the freezer for 15 minutes.

-• When the filling is completely chilled and firm, make the white chocolate topping by melting together the white chocolate with the butter over low heat or in the microwave.
+• When the filling is completely cold and firm, make the white chocolate topping by melting together the white chocolate with the butter over a pan of simmering water (double-boiler) or in the microwave.
+Make sure to stir often so nothing burns.

-• Pour the melted chocolate over the filling and spread it with an offset spatula.
+• Pour the melted chocolate over the filling and spread it out quickly with an offset spatula.

-• Refrigerate the pan for about 15 minutes to partially set the chocolate, then with a sharp knife, score the chocolate layer into 25 squares to make cutting easier later on.
+• Refrigerate the pan for about 15 minutes to partially set the chocolate, then with a sharp knife, cut through the white chocolate top layer into 16–25 squares to make cutting easier later on.

 • Refrigerate for another hour or so, until the chocolate is completely hardened.